-When the days are short and the weather frigid, motorcyclists who want to keep riding need to take extra precautions to try to avoid weather-related accidents.
+When the days are short and the weather frigid, motorcyclists who want to keep riding need to take extra precautions to avoid weather-related accidents.

 Here are eight ways you can reduce your chances of sustaining an injury in a motorcycle accident this winter.